sellis7/annual-sales-report-generator/README.md

-## Python-wk8
+## Annual Sales Report Generator
-*Small Python project completed while attending VWCC.*
+*Small Python project completed while attending VWCC*

 * Created using Python 3.1
 * Makes use of opening and reading data from a separate text file